Charlotte Champe Eliot: Career

 Eliot was a teacher for several years before she was a scholar and a writer of poems.
 Many of her poems appeared in religious periodicals.
 A collection of her poems, Easter Songs, was published in 1899.
-Her dramatic poem, Savonarola, was published in 1926 with the help of her son, T.S.
-Eliot.
+Her dramatic poem, Savonarola, was published in 1926 with the help of her son, T. S. Eliot.
 She was interested in the dramatization of events from medieval and Renaissance history that reflected the struggles of men who died for their faith.

 After her years as a teacher, she participated in social reforms including providing a house of detention for juveniles.

 Eliot wrote a biography of her father-in-law, William Greenleaf Eliot, a Unitarian minister and leading citizen of St. Louis titled, William Greenleaf Eliot: Minister, Educator, Philanthropist.
 It was published in 1904.

 Death

 Eliot left St. Louis and moved to Cambridge, Massachusetts after the death of her husband in 1919.
 She died there in 1929 at eighty-six of a cerebral thrombosis.
 Her ashes were buried next to her husband's plot in Bellefontaine Cemetery in St. Louis.
-After her death, Henry Ware Eliot Jr. placed her poems and literary work in the Eliot collection at Harvard University.
+After her death, Henry Ware Eliot Jr. placed her poems and literary work in the Eliot collection at Harvard Library.